riceissa/document-templates/README.md

 # Document templates

+## Bugs

+- Using `sourcecodepro`, backticks seem to disappear in code environments.
+In addition, with inline code, `\texttt{}` is used, which produces an open-quote, while in a block code environment, the backtick is used (when not using `sourcecodepro`).

 ## License

 Several distinct licenses are used for the templates in this repository because code and ideas from several others have been included.
 Specifically: